 What is Kvag?

-Kvag is a ransomware-type software that belongs to the Djvu family.
-Like most programs of this type, Kvag is designed to prevent victim's from accessing their files by encrypting them with a strong encryption algorithm.
-In order to decrypt files, victims have to use a decryption tool and key.
-However, the only way to get them is to pay cyber criminals (Kvag developers) a ransom.
-This ransomware creates a ransom note, the "_readme.txt" file and renames all files by adding the ".kvag" extension to their filenames.
-For example, it renames "1.jpg" to "1.jpg.kvag", and so on.
+Kvag is ransomware-type software that belongs to the Djvu family.
+Like most programs of this type, Kvag is designed to prevent access to files by encoding them with a strong encryption algorithm.
+To decrypt files, victims are encouraged to use a decryption tool and key by paying a ransom to cyber criminals (Kvag developers).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Kvag is similar to many other programs of this type.
 Some examples of other ransomware-type software include IS, Hermes837, and Guarded.
 Typically, ransomware is used to encrypt data and force people to pay for decryption of their files.
 Common differences are cost of decryption software/key and cryptographic algorithm (symmetric or asymmetric) used to lock data.